Hidden orders and phase transitions for the fully packed quantum loop model on the triangular lattice

 To further reveal the nature of the symmetry-breaking phases, we plot the histogram of the order parameter $\bm\phi$ in Fig.~\ref{fig:fig3}.
-The distribution of $\bm\phi$ is indeed different in the two phases: it is peaked at the six face centres of the cube in the phase for $V<0$, and at the eight corners of the cube in the phase for $0<V<0.6$.
-According to the symmetry transformation of $\bm\phi$ (see SM~\cite{suppl}), a peak at the face centre breaks threefold rotational symmetry while preserving translational and twofold rotational symmetries.
+The distribution of $\bm\phi$ is indeed different in the two phases: it is peaked at the six face centers of the cube in the phase for $V<0$, and at the eight corners of the cube in the phase for $0<V<0.6$.
+According to the symmetry transformation of $\bm\phi$ in Eqs.(S8) and (S9) of the SI, a peak at the face center corresponds to breaking threefold rotational symmetry while preserving translational and twofold rotational symmetries.
 From the broken symmetries, we recognise that this is the LN phase.
-On the other hand, a peak at the corner breaks the translational symmetry in a manner that doubles the unit cell in both directions, while preserving the rotational symmetries.
-Therefore, the ground state is a plaquette-ordered phase with a $2\times 2$ unit cell.
-As we will discuss later, the ground state does not exhibit any symmetry breaking in the dimer-dimer correlations but does so in other correlation functions; hence, we refer to it as the vison plaquette phase.
+On the other hand, a peak at the corner is associated with breaking the translational symmetry in a manner that doubles the unit cell in both directions while preserving the rotational symmetries.
+Therefore, the ground state actually belongs to a \textit{plaquette-ordered} phase with a $2$\,$\times$\,$2$ unit cell, which we refer to as the VP phase.
+As we will discuss later, the ground state possesses emergent hidden order in that it does not exhibit any symmetry breaking in the dimer-dimer correlations but does so in other correlation functions.
+The LN and VP ordered phases break incompatible symmetries and thus cannot be connected via spontaneous symmetry breaking, which points to a first-order phase transition between them.
+The histogram in a region of phase coexistence, plotted in Fig.~\ref{fig:fig3} (c), also indicates the first-order nature of the transition.
+More detailed results on the evolution from the LN to the VP solid phase can be seen in Supplementary Note 2.

-The phase transition between the LN and VP phases at $V\sim0$, denoted by the left grey dashed line in Fig.~\ref{fig:fig2}(a), is first-order, which is expected because they break incompatible symmetries.
-The vison condensation transition between the VP phase and the $\mathbb{Z}_2$ QSL happens at $V\sim 0.6$, as indicated by the right grey dashed line in Fig.~\ref{fig:fig2}(a), and it appears to be continuous.
-The natures of the two transitions will be studied in more detail below.
+\\ It is only natural to ask why the vison plaquette phase had not been identified for more than a decade~\cite{Krishanu2015, Plat2015}.
+This is likely because, except for the vison order parameter histogram in Fig.~\ref{fig:fig3}, one cannot find a corresponding dimer order in the VP phase, i.e., the order is {\it hidden} in the dimer basis.
+In order to uncover this hidden order in the VP phase, we perform the following analysis.